nauvane/babelish/content/docs/A domain of one's own/Using WordPress/index.md

 date: 2020-03-03T13:38:25Z
 weight: 3
 description: >
-  WordPress is a widely useful internet and blogging platform
+  WordPress is a widely used internet and blogging platform
 ---